ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/15-Unsupervised-Learning.md

 - Inter segment - there should be lot of difference between individuals
 - Intra Segment - there should be almost no difference between individuals

-## Behavioral Segmenatation
+## Behavioral Segmentation
 - what the person, market exhibited through action
 - data comes from internal CRM system
-- ex: youtube recommendatations
+- ex: YouTube recommendations

 ## Attitudinal Segmentation
 - what you want to behave like
 - intent to purchase not actual purchase
 - in survey person says they purchase branded clothes (attitudinal), while they actually end up purchasing discounted clothes (behavioural)

-## Demographic Segmenetation
+## Demographic Segmentation
 - Gender
 - Age
 - Location